Alternatives to Monzo: A list of alternative banks and apps

 Here are some of the features you may be most interested in:

-Abroad transactions and payments are usually challengers’s strongest spot.
-Traditional banks often charge extra fees when it comes to using their cards abroad and since the beginning the new players in the game have prided themselves in being different.
+Overseas transactions and payments are usually challenger’s strongest points.
+Traditional banks often charge extra fees when it comes to using their cards abroad, and since the beginning the new players in the game have prided themselves in being different.

-You can pay with your card abroad without any fee with Monzo, Starling Bank, Revolut and Monese.
+You can pay with your card abroad without any fee with Monzo, Starling, Revolut and Monese.